frabjous/knap/README.md

 # KNAP: Kevin's Neovim Auto-Previewer

-KNAP is a lua plugin for the [neovim](https://neovim.io/) text editor (version 0.7.0+) that provides a user-configurable interface for launching an "auto-refreshing" or "self-updating" preview of the results of the file being edited in neovim as defined by an arbitrary processing command, and a suitable viewing application of your choice.
+KNAP is a lua plugin for the [neovim](https://neovim.io/) text editor (version 0.7.0+) that provides a user-configurable interface for launching an “auto-refreshing” or “self-updating” preview of the results of the file being edited in neovim as defined by an arbitrary processing command, and a suitable viewing application of your choice.

 It was designed with markup-language documents like LaTeX or markdown (or even just HTML) in mind.
 KNAP allows you to use the PDF viewer or browser of your choice to see the results in real time.
 Here is a sample of its use with a LaTeX file and its PDF output (here viewed in [llpp](https://github.com/moosotc/llpp)):